Justin Jay Wang

 Methods for random gradients

-Over the years, including during my time at OpenAI, I’ve experimented with various methods for generating random gradients, including:
+Over the years—including during my time at OpenAI—I’ve experimented with different methods for generating random gradient images.
+These include:

 1. Heightmap